 Licensing Policy and Technology Adoption in Standard Setting Organizations

-The standard setting organizations’ decisions on licensing policy and standard’s technological specification, and the ensuing implications for social welfare are analyzed.
-The author finds the conditions under which a licensing rule that grants monopoly power to the licensors whose technology is adopted in the standard can be employed by the members of the consortium (ex-post licensing).
-Moreover, it is shown that the adoption of ex-post licensing might lead to the inefficient exclusion of an efficient stand-alone licensor.
-Finally, the author discusses the conditions under which a policy of ex-ante licensing can be less efficient than ex-post licensing.
+I analyze standard setting organizations' decisions on licensing policy and standard's technological specification, and the ensuing implications for social welfare.
+I find the conditions under which a licensing rule that grants monopoly power to the licensors whose technology is adopted in the standard can be employed by the members of the consortium (ex-post licensing).
+Moreover, I show that the adoption of ex-post licensing might lead to the inefficient exclusion of an efficient stand-alone licensor.
+Finally, I discuss the conditions under which a policy of ex-ante licensing can be less efficient than ex-post licensing.

 JEL Classification: K21, L15, L24, L42